Caihanwang/BIOS823_Assignments/README.md

 ## Deploy Dashboard to Public Website<a name="deploy"></a>

-I use heraku to deploy my website ([tutorial](https://medium.com/analytics-vidhya/how-to-deploy-a-dashboard-to-heroku-3b458f321c93)).
+I used heraku to deploy my website ([tutorial](https://medium.com/analytics-vidhya/how-to-deploy-a-dashboard-to-heroku-3b458f321c93)).
 Firstly, I signed in my account on [heraku](https://dashboard.heroku.com/apps) and created an app in my account.
 Second, I created an empty folder in local machine and put app.py, requirement.txt and Procfile in it.
 Then, I initialized the folder and activated a virtual environment.